Introduction to J2EE Architecture

 2. Web Container

-Web Container is a component of the web server that interacts with Java servlets.
-A web container is responsible for managing the servlet lifecycle and mapping URLs.Web container handles a request from Servlets and JSP files and other files that includes server-side code.
+A web Container is a web server component that interacts with Java servlets.
+A web container is responsible for managing the servlet lifecycle and mapping URLs.Web container handles a request from Servlets, JSP files, and other files, including server-side code.

 3. EJB Container

 Enterprise Java bean container consists of server components that contain business logic.
-Provides local and remote access to enterprise beans.EJB container is responsible for creating enterprise bean, binding enterprise bean to the naming services.
+Provides local and remote access to enterprise beans.EJB container is responsible for creating enterprise bean and binding enterprise bean to the naming services.

-More than one module can be installed within a single EJB container.
-It performs transactional actions like – Start Transaction, Commits or Rollback transaction, manages various connection pools for database resources, synchronizing bean instance variables with corresponding data items that are stored in the database.
+Installing more than one module within a single EJB container is possible.
+It performs transactional actions like – Start Transaction, Commits or Rollback transactions, manages various connection pools for database resources, and synchronizes bean instance variables with corresponding data items stored in the database.

 4. Applet Container

-The container where the client’s Applet programs will run may be in a web browser or other application programs that support applet programing.
-Applets are subject to more restrictions due to the sandbox security model this limits access to the client machine.
-These are normal web pages downloaded from the web servers and executes on the client browser.
+The container where the client’s Applet programs run may be in a web browser or other applications that support applet programming.
+Applets are subject to more restrictions due to the sandbox security model, which limits access to the client machine.
+Web servers download normal web pages and execute them on the client browser.

 Conclusion

-J2EE Three Tier Architecture which composed of three tiers logical computing.
-This helps in developing specific client-server based applications.
-It also helps in development by separating the User Interface, business logic, and data storage layer.
-Gives greater flexibility for development for updating specific parts of the application without affecting the rest of the parts.
-This flexibility can improve overall development and upgrading and replacing data from a specific tier without affecting the whole system.
+J2EE Three Tier Architecture which composed of three tiers of logical computing.
+This helps in developing specific client-server-based applications.
+It also helps development by separating the User Interface, business logic, and data storage layer.
+Gives greater flexibility for development for updating specific application parts without affecting the rest.
+This flexibility can improve overall development and upgrade and replace data from a specific tier without affecting the system.

 Recommended Articles